6 Things To Consider When Using Open Source Data

 Strategies to help

-Component # 6: Establish ethical usage
+Component # 6: Establish ethical usage of open source data

 • Targeted and proportionate data collection

-• Legitimate use cases
+• Legitimacy of use cases

 • Decision-making based on human judgement